If you're a user who wants to reset a computer that runs Windows 10, see Recovery options in Windows 10.

 - Auto-apply folders make Push-button reset customization easier.
 Placing customizations and their related asset files in predetermined folders ensures they are restored when a device is reset.
 This method of configuring Push-button reset can be used instead of the legacy method that used custom scripts and extensibility points.

 - Preinstalled apps get restored to an updated state.
-If a preinstalled app has been updated after installation, it will be restored in its updated state.
+If a preinstalled Windows app has been updated by the Microsoft Store after installation, it will be restored in its updated state.

 - Use default config files when using ScanState to capture customizations: Starting with Windows 10 Version 1703, you have to use the